sshark/thrillingbytes/Looking at A Monad Through An Example.md

 Using effect is a good approach to resolve this issue.
 But, what does this has to do with Monads?
 This is one of many things a monadic approach can simplfied branching between expected and unexpected (bad) events without deeply nested `if-else` branches.
 The same monadic approach can be used to solve other issues in a similar fashion seen here to handle bad parameter.
 However, the topic can be complicated and require more reading.
 The payoff is making the code better managed as more code is added to tackle new requirements.
 Thank you for reading.

 ## Notes on Typeclass (Optional)
 A Monad is a typeclass[^tc] that has a few functions.
-In the interest of this article, `map` and `flatMap` functions where `map` inherited from the Functor.
+In the interest of this article, the focus is on the `map` and `flatMap` functions.  `map` is inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.

 [^tc]: Typeclass is like Java `interface`.
 However, It is imperative to understand how typeclass functions.
 Please refer to  https://dev.to/jmcclell/inheritance-vs-generics-vs-typeclasses-in-scala-20op for an introduction.